Rent (song): Music video

 The video for the song was directed by Derek Jarman.
 It features two intercut storylines.
 One, filmed in black and white, shows Chris Lowe arriving at King's Cross station by train and walking past various low-life characters.
 The other, filmed in colour, features Margi Clarke as the partner of a wealthy man (played by Alexander Thynn, 7th Marquess of Bath), who is hosting a dinner party.
 The lyrics are sung by Tennant, who plays her chauffeur.
 The woman becomes annoyed when the man pays her no attention.
-She then gets Tennant to drive her to King's Cross.
-There, she meets Lowe on the platform and they embrace.
+She then gets Tennant to drive her to King's Cross railway station where she embraces Lowe on the platform.